SimonZsx/clipper/README.md

       --worker 1 --port 22222 --ip [ip] --system withoutproxy
       ```

   Note: There still seems to be something wrong with reducing and forwarding.
 Some of the output does not make sense.
 Use `docker logs` to debug.
+However, the problem should not be with the system, not our app :).

 ### 4. Our system / With Proxy
 You only need to worry about: `imagequery_w_proxy`, `clipper-develop/clipper_admin/imagequery_concurrent_client.py`, `clipper-develop/clipper_admin/imagequery.py`.